skrantidatta/LIPINC-V2/README.md

 |-- LipSyncTimit_compression23 # 3,232 compressed videos with constant rate factors of 23
 |-- LipSyncTimit_compression40 # 3,232 compressed videos with constant rate factors of 40
 ```
+## Privacy Statement
+This dataset is released under the Terms to Use Celeb-DF, which is provided "as it is" and we are not responsible for any subsequence from using this dataset.
+All original videos of the Celeb-DF dataset are obtained from the Internet which are not property of the authors or the authors’ affiliated institutions.
+Neither the authors or the authors’ affiliated institution are responsible for the content nor the meaning of these videos.
+If you feel uncomfortable about your identity shown in this dataset, please contact us and we will remove corresponding information from the dataset.

 # Prerequisites
 - `Python 3.10`